-The current survey marks the ninth full statewide survey that has utilized the survey designed approved by NHTSA in 2003.
+The current survey marks the thirteenth full statewide survey that has utilized the survey designed approved by NHTSA in 2003.
 In addition to the full surveys, the authors have also conducted several mini-surveys that yielded overall statewide belt use estimates only.
 This section examines trends in Minnesota belt use since August 2003.

-Statewide Belt Use: Figure 2 shows the estimated overall statewide safety belt use rate for Minnesota from August, 2003 to the present survey conducted in August, 2007.
+Statewide Belt Use: Figure 2 shows the estimated overall statewide safety belt use rate for Minnesota from August, 2003 to the present survey conducted in August, 2009.
 As can be seen in this figure, safety belt use has steadily increased over the past several years.
+There was a large increase in belt use for the present survey that can be attributed to the new primary enforcement law.

-Figure 2: Minnesota safety belt use from 2003 to 2007 and best fitting trend line.
+Figure 2: Minnesota safety belt use from 2003 to 2009 and best fitting trend line.

 Site Type: Figure 3 shows the estimated statewide safety belt use rates by site type for Minnesota since 2003.
-Only data from full surveys have been included in this graph, since the mini-surveys have too few observations to make solid estimates of belt use by this variable.
-As can be seen in this figure, safety belt use at exit ramps has been consistently higher than use at intersections.
-Although there has been a fair amount of variability from survey-to-survey, belt use at both types of sites has increased gradually at about the same rate since 2003.
+Only data from full surveys have been included in this graph, because the mini-surveys have too few observations to make solid estimates of belt use by this variable.
+As can be seen in this figure, safety belt use at exit ramps has been consistently higher than use at intersections, until the present survey.

-Figure 3: Minnesota safety belt by type of site, 2003-2007.
+Figure 3: Minnesota safety belt by type of site, 2003-2009.

 Sex: Figure 4 shows the estimated statewide safety belt use rate by sex for Minnesota since 2003.
 As can be seen in this figure, safety belt use for females has been consistently higher than use for males, a common finding in the occupant protection device use literature.
-Belt use for both sexes appears to have increased at the same rate since 2003.
+Statewide belt use for women in Minnesota has changed little since late 2007, but belt use for men showed a dramatic increase in use in the present study.
+This increase shows that the primary enforcement law had a greater effect on men in Minnesota.

-Figure 4: Minnesota safety belt by sex, 2003-2007.
+Figure 4: Minnesota safety belt by sex, 2003-2009.

 Age: Figure 5 shows the estimated statewide safety belt use rate by age for Minnesota since 2003.
-As can be seen in this figure, safety belt use for the 16-29-year olds is consistently the lowest of any age group but is showing an upward trend.
+As can be seen in this figure, safety belt use for the 16-29-year olds is consistently the lowest of any age group.
+Interestingly, the current survey showed that belt use increased greatly for those aged 16-to-64 in Minnesota, while there was little difference in use for those aged 65 and above.
+Again, this result shows the positive effect of Minnesota's primary belt use law.
 Belt use for the two youngest age groups has been excluded from this graph, due to the low number of vehicle occupants in these age groups.
-Disregarding the two youngest age groups, belt use across survey waves was directly related to age.

-Figure 5: Minnesota safety belt by age, 2003-2007.
+Figure 5: Minnesota safety belt by age, 2003-2009.